Dictionary of Revolutionary Marxism

 While education and social pressure are still also used to promote the one-child policy, there are now considerable economic penalties for violators, and sometimes strong coercion, including even forced abortions and sterilizations.
 Moreover, the manner in which the policy has been implemented has led to many cases of female infanticide.
 The traditional backward desire of Chinese families (especially in rural areas) for a male heir, which has led to these problems, has not been sufficiently combatted by educational campaigns, and this is now resulting in a growing disproportionate shortage of women in Chinese society.

 While the goal of promoting a low birth rate in China, just as elsewhere in the world, is laudable, the manner in which the one-child policy has been implimented cannot be supported.
-Somewhat surprisingly, a fairly large majority of people in China do support the policy (one recent poll claimed 76% do), though there also seem to be growing numbers of those ignoring it.
+Somewhat surprisingly, a fairly large majority of people in China do support the policy (one poll around 2008 claimed that 76% do), though there also seem to be growing numbers of those ignoring it.
 Most interestingly of all, there are now suggestions by bourgeois economists in both China and overseas, that this one-child policy is no longer in the interests of Chinese capitalism.
 The idea is that it “unduly” limits the growth of the cheap labor supply and the size of the domestic market, and also leads to an aging population which on average consumes less.
-This suggests that the policy may not remain in place for too many more years.
+This appears to be a major factor in why the policy is now being phased out.

 [Some of the information in this entry comes from the Wikipedia.]